-CEs and sites must plan and prepare meals and snacks with the intent of serving no more than one meal and/or snack per child per day.
+CEs and sites must plan and prepare meals with the intent of serving no more than one of each approved meal type per child per day.

-Second meals and/or snacks may be claimed only if the second meals were served due to an unanticipated fluctuation in participation resulting from conditions beyond the CE's or site's control; and
+Second meals may be claimed only if the second meals were served due to an unanticipated fluctuation in participation resulting from conditions beyond the CE's or site's control; and

 - The meals were served cafeteria/pre-plated/unitized style.
-CEs and sites may not claim second meals under any condition when the meals are served family style. - The second meals complied with meal pattern requirements. - The second meals were served to eligible Program participants. - The CE or site submits documentation justifying the second meals. - TDA approves the justification for serving second meals due to reasons beyond the CE's or site's control.
+CEs and sites may not claim second meals under any condition when the meals are served family style. - The second meals complied with meal pattern requirements. - The second meals were served to eligible program participants. - The CE or site submits documentation justifying the second meals. - TDA approves the justification for serving second meals due to reasons beyond the CE's or site's control.